- Information on Freedom of Information Act (FOIA)

 An action shall not be filed in circuit court unless one of the following applies:

-- The Township Board failed to respond to a written appeal as required
+- The Township Board failed to respond to a written appeal as required, or

 If a court determines that the Township required a fee that exceeds the amount permitted under its publicly available procedures and guidelines or Section 4 of the FOIA, the court shall reduce the fee to a permissible amount.
 Failure to comply with an order of the court may be punished as contempt of court.